 The textile and apparel industry affects the global water crisis in multiple ways.
 It pollutes rivers and oceans massively all over the world with plastics and toxic chemicals.
 And so much water is consumed in creating clothing.

-The fashion industry is the second-largest polluter of clean water after agriculture globally.
+The fashion industry is the second-largest polluter of clean water globally.
 It takes 2,700 liters of water to make a conventional cotton t-shirt and tons of toxic chemicals in dyes, fertilizers, and pesticides.

 The fashion industry is responsible for the massive consumption of water, energy, and natural resources.
 It also produces large amounts of pollution, textile waste, and greenhouse gas emissions.